mph-/lcapy/doc/schematics.rst

 Lcapy uses the filename extension to determine the file format to produce.
 This must be one of tex, schtex, pgf, png, svg, or pdf.
-The schtex format is useful for including schematics into LaTeX documents.
+The pgf format is useful for including schematics into LaTeX documents.
 The tex, schtex, and pgf extension generates a standalone LaTeX file.
 If no filename is specified, the schematic is displayed on the screen.